kjgarza/workshopstudio/src/_includes/components/README.md

 ## 2. `projects-section-alt.njk` (Alternative)

-Displays two introductory paragraphs with the same styling as the about-bio section.
+Displays two sections with h2 titles and paragraph text, using the same layout structure as project categories.
 This is ideal for a more content-focused, narrative introduction to your workshop services.

 **Features:**
-- Uses the same `about-bio` CSS class for consistent styling
+- Uses `project-category` wrapper for consistent left-aligned layout
-- Displays two customizable paragraphs
+- Each section has an h2 title (styled like project category titles)
+- Each section has a paragraph with `about-bio` styling
-- Responsive typography (6.6vw on mobile, 2.4vw on desktop)
+- Responsive typography (h2: 4vw mobile, 1.4vw desktop; p: 6.6vw mobile, 2.4vw on desktop)
 - Content is managed through `src/_data/site.js`

 **Usage:**